miniwinwm/miniwinwm/README.md

 MCUXpresso contains project files and application specific source files for the example projects running on the LPC54628 dev board.

-TrueStudio contains project files and application specific source files for the example projects running on the STM32F429, STM32F407 dev boards and the Windows and Linux MiniWin simulators.
+STM32CubeIDE contains project files and application specific source files for the example projects running on the STM32F429 and STM32F407 dev boards.

+Simulation contains projectfiles and application specific source files for example projects running on the Windows and Linux MiniWin simulators.

 e2studio contains project files and application specific source files for the example projects running on the Renesas RX65N Envision dev board.